vamshibakkashetti2003-hue/IT-Ticket-Analysis-Dashboard/README.md

-"Complete IT Support Analysis: Excel Dashboard, Report, and Presentation"
+"Complete IT Tickets Analysis: Excel Dashboard, Report, and Presentation"